rsodre/SyphonC4D/README.md

 Open Cinema 4D, Render Settings, Effects, add the **Syphon Server** effect.

-**Warning:** Syphon will slow down the render (specially real time mode), use only if needed.
+**Warning:** SyphonC4D will slow down the render (specially when in real time mode), use only for live preview.

-**Warning:** Remove it completely if you want to send your project to a render farm.
+**Warning:** Remove it from your project before sending it to a render farm.

 Supported Versions
 ==================

-From R13 to R16 and beyond...
+Cinema 4D R13	: Yes

+Cinema 4D R14	: Yes (use the R13 version)

+Cinema 4D R15	: Yes (if it does not work, try the R13 version)

+Cinema 4D R16	: Yes

-Use SyphonR13 for Cinema 4D R14.
+Cinema 4D R17+	: Hopefully yes

-SyphonR16 will hopefully work on future releases.

-Will not work with Cinema 4D Lite.
+Cinema 4D Lite	: No

 Compiling the Source
 ====================